Building Robust Immunity and Mental Health with Herbs and Common Sense Practices: Part 2 – Adaptogens

 Suzanne will share a wide variety of herbs, practices, and tools to manage anxiety disorders, life transitions, covid craziness, travel anxiety, and difficult relationships.

 2. Camp chair

 Activities!
 Attendees will participate in relaxing activities including an appropriate to the topic plant walk in the park, creative visualization, breathing techniques.
-Students will accumulate an herbal and self-care tool belt and take home a rock rose flower remedy and ponderosa pine/doug fir/desert sage hydrosol.
+Students will accumulate an herbal and self-care tool belt and take home a rock rose flower remedy, 2 essential oils blends, a lavender filled muslin bag, and ponderosa pine/doug fir/desert sage hydrosol.

 The elegantly beautiful Forest Park in Everett.
 Details will be in the confirmation email.
 We hope to see YOU there!

 It’s been a life changing year, thank you so much!
 You have given me the most precious gifts of knowledge, strength, and friendship.
 I will cherish these for the rest of my life. – Heidi S.